wesselvanree/smooth-scrolling/README.md

 ## Description

 Smooth scrolling for links that refer to an element on the same page.
+You can add extra space between the top of the window and the target element.
+You can add one of two different values on from the top of the window depending on the given breakpoint.

 <br />